Chic geeks give San Francisco a new tech groove

 More than ever, technology entrepreneurs, and their investors and employees, are choosing the urban charms of San Francisco over the sprawl of neighboring Silicon Valley.
 In the South of Market district, the nexus of the city's tech industry, rents are soaring and latte lines are lengthening - conjuring memories of the dot-com bubble of the late 1990s.

 Late last year the city had 34,000 tech jobs, topping the high set at the peak of the dot-com boom in 2001, according to a Jones Lang LaSalle analysis of California Employment Development Department data.
-Twitter, Salesforce.com, Zynga, Yelp and other sizable Internet companies now call the city home.
+Twitter, Salesforce.com (CRM.N), Zynga (ZNGA.O), Yelp (YELP.N) and other sizable Internet companies now call the city home.

 Half or more of graduates of the tech incubator Y Combinator, a widely watched Silicon Valley institution, now move to San Francisco, founder Paul Graham said by email.
 Four years ago, he said, the city lacked the seriousness of purpose that infuses Silicon Valley.
 "I'm suspicious when startups choose SF," he wrote at the time.
 "Things have changed," he declared recently.